Build user generated content that matters for your store

 06.Sep.2019 Kirthika Vijayakumar - BayReviews

-Typically, customer reviews or user generated content are unpaid testimonials voluntarily submitted by customers.
-An online customer review, being the firsthand account of the user’s personal experience is considered an authentic recommendation.
+Typically, customer reviews or user-generated content are unpaid testimonials voluntarily submitted by customers.
+An online customer review, being the firsthand account of the user’s personal experience, is considered an authentic recommendation.
 A local consumer review survey conducted by BrightLocal presents some key observations about user ratings & reviews:

 Not only do they act as social proof, but user reviews also direct search engines to rank and showcase a brand higher in search results.
 Search engines exist to serve customers.
 Naturally, their needs are the same as those of customers – if they are looking for user reviews, search engines will favor brands that contain a lot of user reviews.
 A survey conducted by Moz on search ranking factors reveals these statistics:

 When managed smartly, feedback, which is critical to the health of the customer life cycle, helps a business grow and yield excellent profits.
 It is instrumental in motivating a brand to improvise, innovate and thrive.
 Seeking and recording reviews fosters a close relationship between brand owners and customers.
-It can be leveraged to instil trust and accountability.
+It can be leveraged to instill trust and accountability.
 In a highly competitive market climate, user testimonials can singularly decide the future of brands.

 On studying the correlation between reviews data and the online sales of Divers Supply, an online store that sells gear and accessories for scuba diving, it was interesting to see a jump in their bottom line after the implementation of TargetBay’s Ratings and Reviews.
 Here’s are two key findings:

-Within the first three months of migrating from Magento reviews system to TargetBay, Divers Supply was able to collect 900% more reviews.
+Within the first three months of migrating from the Magento reviews system to TargetBay, Divers Supply was able to collect 900% more reviews.
 Multiple channels were used to gather customer reviews including email, Facebook, website, pop-ups, and Instagram.